If you're interested in development, regeneration and sustainability, becoming a town planner could be the career for you

 - urban design.

-If you are interested in working abroad, see RTPI Working Abroad.
+If you're interested in working abroad, see RTPI Working Abroad.